Nothing hits the spot better in cold weather than a hot, spiced chai latte!

 Chai syrup is another common and convenient way to make a chai latte.
 However, this method generally contains zero caffeine.

-Chai syrup is sugar and/or other sweeteners with chai spices and flavorings.
+Chai syrup is a mixture of sugar and/or other sweeteners, along with chai spices and flavorings.

-You can add this syrup to any black tea of your choice to make a chai-flavored beverage with around 50 mg of caffeine.
+You can add this syrup to any black tea to make a chai-flavored beverage with around 50 mg of caffeine.

-One popular brand of chai syrup comes from Torani, which is also used to make chai-flavored drinks at Starbucks and other coffee shops.
+One popular brand of chai syrup is produced by Torani, which is also used to make chai-flavored drinks at Starbucks and other coffee shops.

 You can purchase Torani Chai Tea Spice syrup to make your own chai-flavored beverages at home!

-Perhaps the easiest way to make yourself a chai latte is to use pre-made tea sachets with a complete mix of black tea and spices already inside.
+Perhaps the easiest way to make a chai latte is to use pre-made tea sachets containing a complete mix of black tea and spices.

 Many popular tea brands sell their own chai tea in sachet form.
 Brew the bags in milk, and you have a chai latte!